 This is where the relationship with marijuana and mental illness gets fuzzy (pardon the pun), though.

 Rather, many in the scientific community believe that those who overindulge in cannabis in their teen years can bring on schizophrenia while others believe in some combination of genetic and environmental influences.

-How does CBD (potentially) mitigate the symptoms of schizophrenia?
+How CBD (potentially) Mitigates Symptoms of Schizophrenia

 While no one would argue that schizophrenia is a complex disease, the same holds true for cannabis.

 This oft-misunderstood plant has hundreds of cannabinoids, which grant it the ability to interact intelligently with the human endocannabinoid system, block certain neurotransmitters from misfiring or absorbing certain compounds, and, in some instances, even restore certain pathways in the brain.

 On this last bit we are talking specifically about cannabidiol, or CBD, which is the non-psychoactive cannabis compound and second in prevalence only to THC, or tetrahydrocannabinol, and that can cause a psychotic experience.